ankitbishtkec/Service-Fabric-Testing-application/README.md

 ## How to use?
-1-  Create a Unit Test Project in .net framework in Visual studio 2017.
+1-  Create a Unit Test Project in .NET framework in Visual studio 2017.

 2-  Add reference to [Service-Fabric-Test-Model](https://github.com/ankitbishtkec/Service-Fabric-Testing-application/tree/master/Service-Fabric-Client-Test-Proj-Demo/Service-Fabric-Test-Model)

 3- Add test files containing test cases.
 Using attributes imported in point 2.
 Please refer [UnitTest1.cs](https://github.com/ankitbishtkec/Service-Fabric-Testing-application/blob/master/Service-Fabric-Client-Test-Proj-Demo/Service-Fabric-Client-Test-Proj-Demo/TestExamples/UnitTest1.cs "UnitTest1.cs").
 It has lot of comments and full explanation.
 This file will not contain your actual test case.
 Please refer above mentioned file to know what it can contain ?

+3.Optional- Override [ITestRunnerServiceLocator.cs](https://github.com/ankitbishtkec/Service-Fabric-Testing-application/blob/master/Service-Fabric-Client-Test-Proj-Demo/Service-Fabric-Test-Model/ServiceFabricTestClientLib/Interfaces/ITestRunnerServiceLocator.cs "ITestRunnerServiceLocator.cs") to write your custom test runner service locator.
+It will provide HTTP URL for test runner service.
+Example: [DemoTestRunnerServiceLocator.cs](https://github.com/ankitbishtkec/Service-Fabric-Testing-application/blob/master/Service-Fabric-Client-Test-Proj-Demo/Service-Fabric-Client-Test-Proj-Demo/TestExamples/TestRunnerServiceLocatorExamples/DemoTestRunnerServiceLocator.cs "DemoTestRunnerServiceLocator.cs")

 4- Add test files containing test cases to server side i.e. in test runner stateful service.
 Using overloaded attributes.
 Please refer [DemoTestCases.cs](https://github.com/ankitbishtkec/Service-Fabric-Testing-application/blob/master/Service-Fabric-Testing-Application/Service_Fabric_Test_Runner/TestExamples/DemoTestCases.cs "DemoTestCases.cs").
 It has lot of comments and full explanation.
 This file will contain your actual test case.
 Please refer above mentioned file to know what it can contain ?
 This test class name, namespace name and method name should match a corresponding test class name, namespace name and method name on client side.